arthurgassner/swissenergy-frontend/docs/eda.md

 !!! tip Data assessement
     Qualify -- in quantity and quality -- your data sources.

-To answer these questions, let's start by fetching data for as far back as we can, and printing some basic informations about it:
+To answer these questions, let's start by fetching data for as far back as we can, and printing some basic informations about it.

 ```python
 print("Shape: \t\t", df.shape)